shaunpersad/express-primer/README.md

 ```
 True, it's compact and easily understandable.
 But this app presents no information about itself to the outside world or to other developers.
 There is no easy way to validate or constrain the `chosenGreeting`, or to even document to the client of this API what the inputs and outputs are of these endpoints.

+Advantages in brevity are lost if validation and documentation are part of your goals (as they should be!).

-Here's the Express Primer version:
+Here's the **Express Primer** version:
 ```js
 const { Endpoint, Router } = require('express-primer');